Neloy-Barman/Clothing-Design-App/README.md

 # STYLE LOOP: An E-commerce clothing style App.
-I don't own the UI Design.
+## [N.B: I don't own the UI Design.
 I collected this resource from https://uihut.com/mobile-app-designs/clothing-app-ui-kit-style-loop/19767 for practicing purpose.
-I am giving this design a structure using flutter and dart.
+I am giving this design a structure using flutter and dart.]

 A new Flutter project.